smasongarrison/D3mirt/README.md

                            simplify=TRUE)$'items'[,1:8])
 ```

-In `D3mirt` modeling, the user has the option of including constructs in
-the estimation by creating one or more nested lists that indicate what
+Constructs can be included in the analysis by creating one or more
-items belong to what construct.
-The construct vector arrows can
+nested lists that indicate what items belong to what construct.
+From
+this, the `D3mirt()` function finds the average direction of the subset
+of items contained in each construct list by adding and normalizing the
+direction cosines for the items.
+Note, the length of the vector arrows
+is arbitrary and can be user adjusted.

-contribute to the analysis by (a) visualizing the average direction for
+The construct vector arrows can contribute to the analysis by (a)
-a subset set of items, and (b) showing how combinations of items
+visualizing the average direction for a subset set of items, and (b) by
-interrelate on group-level in the model, i.e., as a type of
-dimensionality analysis.
-Note, the length of the construct vector arrows
-is arbitrary.
+showing how combinations of items interrelate at group-level.

 The `D3mirt()` function call is straightforward.
 The output, however, is
-lengthy so it is recommended to use the summary function when inspecting
+lengthy so the use of the summary function when inspecting the results
-the results.
+is recommended.

 ``` r
 # Call to D3mirt(), including optional nested lists for three constructs